-In 2019, the City of Rehoboth Beach joined The Trust for Public Land, National Recreation and Park Association, and Urban Land Institute in launching a “10-minute walk” parks advocacy campaign, that established the ambitious goal that all Americans - and all residents of the City of Rehoboth Beach - should live within a 10-minute walk (or half-mile) of a high-quality park or greenspace.
+In 2019, the City of Rehoboth Beach joined The Trust for Public Land, National Recreation and Park Association, and Urban Land Institute in launching a “10-minute walk” parks advocacy campaign.
+The campaign established an ambitious goal that all Americans - and all residents of the City of Rehoboth Beach - live within a 10-minute walk (or half-mile) of a high-quality park or greenspace.

 Studies show that high-quality parks provide a wide range of benefits to residents and cities themselves including:

 - physical and mental health benefits by providing opportunities to be physically active and to interact with nature